trapcodeio/abolish-docs/docs/index.md

 - Parse rules if not an object.
 - Reads the rules object.
-- Loops through the keys accordingly.
-- Finds the corresponding validator using the key.
+- Finds the corresponding validators using rules object keys.
-- Run the validator function, using the value of the rule as the 2nd validator argument.
+- Run the validator functions.

 ### Sync Example

-Let's add a validator function that checks if a file exists.
+A validator function that checks if a file exists.

 ```javascript
 Abolish.addGlobalValidator({